fbpx

 Click and hold your layer and drag it to the Add A New Layer button.
 You can also press Control + J (Win) or Command + J (Mac).

-First, desaturate your image by clicking on Image > Adjustments > Desaturate to turn your background image from color to black & white.
+Now, desaturate the duplicated layer by clicking on Image > Adjustments > Desaturate to turn your background image from color to black & white.

 Select your desaturated image and click on the adjustment layer button in the Layers Panel.
 Choose Curves from the list.